tagupta/Bank-Smart-Contract/README.md

 # Bank-Smart-Contract
-Simple smart contract for a Bank
+A simple smart contract for a Bank.
+This code is integrated using remix IDE.

+## Disclaimer
+This code is not audited.
+Please make sure to audit your code before using it for production.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.